 Similarly, it follows logically that longer words tend to have more syllables, so you can count the number of long words without having to count the syllables.
 Then you can calculate their average number to give you a rough idea of your document’s readability.

-Another option is to leverage the power of technology to perform the difficult calculations for you.
-You may not even need any extra tool or app to accomplish this if you are using Microsoft Word.
-Depending on the version you’re using, you may be able to calculate both Flesch and Flesch-Kincaid scores within the program itself:
+Another option is to leverage the power of technology to perform the difficult Flesch Kincaid readability score calculations for you.
+You may not even need any extra tools or apps to accomplish this if you are using Microsoft Word.
+Depending on the version you’re using, you may be able to calculate both Flesch Reading Ease and Flesch-Kincaid scores within the program itself:

 However, this tool may not be available to everyone.
-When I tried to test it, the option to show readability statistics was grayed out.
+When I tried to test it, the option to show Flesch Kincaid readability statistics was grayed out.